Monitoring alerts

 The severity levels of the alerts are:

+No alarm.
 Seeing an alert for this state in most cases is a result of a transition from either WARNING or CRITICAL.

-• WARNING: Problems can be expected.
+Problems can be expected.

-• CRITICAL: Problems imminent or already happening.
+Problems imminent or already happening.

-• Super-critical (critical with [SC] tag): The cluster is either down or in a similar state.
+The cluster is either down or in a similar state.
 This type of alert generates an automated call to StorPool support.

-• UNKNOWN: Fresh information has not been received about the particular service or cluster.
+Fresh information has not been received about the particular service or cluster.

 There are currently two supported channels for sending alarms: email and Slack.
-For Slack, it’s possible to push directly to the customer’s Slack (with access provided by them), to a shared channel between the customer’s organization and StorPool, or in a channel provided in StorPool’s slack for the customer.
+For Slack, it’s possible to push directly to the customer’s Slack (with access provided by them), to a shared channel between the customer’s organization and StorPool, or in a channel provided in StorPool’s Slack for the customer.

 Information on how to implement these checks independent from StorPool’s monitoring system can be found in Common monitoring via the StorPool API.